-Sources: Accountability Report (Table 40).
-State University Database System (SUDS), Florida Education and Training Placement Information Program (FETPIP) analysis of Wage Record Interchange System (WRIS2) and Federal Employment Data Exchange (FEDES), and National Student Clearinghouse (NSC).
+Sources: State University Database System (SUDS), Florida Education and Training Placement Information Program (FETPIP) and Florida Department of Economic Opportunity (DEO) analysis of Wage Record Interchange System (WRIS2) and Federal Employment Data Exchange (FEDES), and National Student Clearinghouse (NSC).

-Metric 2 - Median Wages of Bachelor's Graduates Employed Full-Time in Florida One Year after Graduation.
+Metric 2 - Median Wages of Bachelor's Graduates Employed Full-Time One Year after Graduation.
 The calculation of this measure is to be done as follows, according to BOG definitions:

 This metric is based on annualized Unemployment Insurance (UI) wage data from the fourth fiscal quarter after graduation for bachelor's recipients.
 This data does not include individuals who are self-employed, employed by the military, those without valid social security numbers, or those making less than minimum wage.
-This data now includes non-Florida data from 41 states and districts, including the District of Columbia and Puerto Rico.
+This data now includes non- Florida data from 41 states and districts, including the District of Columbia and Puerto Rico.

-Sources: Accountability Report (Table 40).
-State University Database System (SUDS), Florida Education and Training Placement Information Program (FETPIP) analysis of Wage Record Interchange System (WRIS2) and Federal Employment Data Exchange (FEDES), and National Student Clearinghouse (NSC).
+Sources: State University Database System (SUDS), Florida Education and Training Placement Information Program (FETPIP) and Florida Department of Economic Opportunity (DEO) analysis of Wage Record Interchange System (WRIS2) and Federal Employment Data Exchange (FEDES), and National Student Clearinghouse (NSC).

 FSU provides the SIFD Degrees Awarded Table in the SIFD File submission.
 This file identifies those students who have been awarded degrees and, for each, when the degree was awarded.

-The BOG uses information provided in the SIFD Degrees Awarded File and included in the SUDS database to identify the students who were awarded degrees during the prior year.
-The cohort to be reported on for 2017 Performance Based Funding includes those who graduated in the Summer 2015, Fall 2015, and Spring 2016 semesters.
+The BOG uses information provided in the SIFD Degrees Awarded Table and included in the SUDS database to identify the students who were awarded degrees during the prior year.
+The cohort to be reported on for 2018 Performance Based Funding includes those who graduated in the Summer 2016, Fall 2016, and Spring 2017 semesters.
 The BOG then uses demographic information from SUDS, along with external reporting sources, to determine these students' outcomes one year later.